guardian/kcl-pekko-stream/README.md

       time = "" # Only required if position is at-timestamp.
 Supports a valid Java Date parseable datetime string }

-    # Note: Configurations below need to be in this location (com.contxt.kinesis.consumer) to be found
+    # Note: Configurations below need to be in this location (com.gu.kinesis.consumer) to be found

-    # Optional stats reporting class that implements com.contxt.kinesis.ConsumerStats
+    # Optional stats reporting class that implements com.gu.kinesis.ConsumerStats
-    stats-class-name = "com.contxt.kinesis.NoopConsumerStats"
+    stats-class-name = "com.gu.kinesis.NoopConsumerStats"

     # Optional checkpoint configuration
     shard-checkpoint-config {